AssemblyScript/website/src/memory.md

 ## Accessing memory during instantiation

 AssemblyScript runs any top-level statements as part of the emitted WebAssembly module's implicit `start` function by default.
-Since the implicit start functions executes immediately upon instantiation, this leads to a special case because control flow has not yet yielded back to the host, so the module's exported memory only becomes available externally *after* the implicit start function completes.
+Since the implicit start function executes immediately upon instantiation, this leads to a special case because control flow has not yet yielded back to the host, so the module's exported memory only becomes available externally *after* the implicit start function completes.
 The implicit start function may however already trigger external code that requires to read from memory, like when printing a string to console.

 There are two solutions to this: